-I was born in Sydney, and grew up just outside of Perth, Western Australia.
-I attended Murdoch University as an undergraduate, and first chose to pursue a degree in Chinese Studies.
-As part of this degree program, I spent a year studying at Hangzhou University, in the People's Republic of China.
-After completing a second undergraduate degree, in philosophy, I taught the subject for a year at the University of Hong Kong, before heading to Oxford to continue my studies.
+I was born in Sydney, and grew up in the countryside just outside of Perth, Western Australia.
+I attended Murdoch University as an undergraduate, where I first pursued a degree in Chinese Studies.
+As part of this degree program, I spent a year studying 普通话 Chinese in the People's Republic of China.
+After completing a second undergraduate degree, in philosophy, I taught for a year at the University of Hong Kong, before heading to Oxford for my graduate studies.